culturecreates/disciplines-asq/README.md

 Response header should contain the following fields:
 ```
 HTTP/1.x 200 OK
-Content-Type: text/turtle
+Content-Type: application/rdf+xml
 ```

 ## Enhanced Setup - Human and Machine

 The enhanced setup adds the ability for humans to read this taxonomy on an html page as well as machines.
+It also adds the RDF Turtle format because its popularity.

-Place the `disciplines-asq.ttl` and `disciplines-asq.html` files in the `/apachedocumentroot/taxonomies/` directory.
+Place the `disciplines-asq.rdf`, `disciplines-asq.ttl` and `disciplines-asq.html` files in the `/apachedocumentroot/taxonomies/` directory.

 Add the following directives to the .htaccess file in the `/apachedocumentroot/taxonomies/` directory on the server: